CryptoApex23/rsi-signals/README.md

 - `bot_sender.py`: Contains the function to send messages to a specific Telegram thread.
 - `rsi_calculator.py`: Contains the logic to fetch RSI values for specified coins using the Bybit API.
 - `.env`: File to store environment variables (not included in the repository).
+- `settings.json`: Configuration file for setting the interval, coins to scan, and RSI threshold.

 ## License